bbulkow/esp32/README.md

 As of 2019, the ESP32 is a high MHZ, dual core system with Wifi and Bluetooth LE that costs ten dollars ( available at Mouser and Digikey at that price for the "dev boards", and also different ESP systems are available at AdaFruit and Sparkfun for more like $25).
+ESP32 systems similar to the dev boards are available on AliExpress for $4.

 If you need to go cheaper, and you have the ESP8266.
 It has half the cores, half the processors, and is closer to $2 ( aliexpress ) and $4.